My Mission

 While substantial effort has been devoted to digital AI safety, physical AI safety (e.g., for autonomous robots operating in human environments) remains comparatively underdeveloped.

-My long-term vision is to establish certifiable safety standards for physical AI in Europe and translate them into deployable infrastructure for real-world systems (e.g., humanoid robots, autonomous drones, and human-in-the-loop embodied systems such as brain-computer interfaces).
+My long-term vision is to help establish certifiable safety standards for physical AI in Europe and translate them into deployable infrastructure for real-world systems (e.g., humanoid robots, autonomous drones, and human-in-the-loop embodied systems such as brain-computer interfaces).
 For agentic systems, physical safety cannot be separated from semantic safety: robots must not only act within physical constraints, but also align their behavior with human-defined norms and values.